fcsonline/autocsp/README.md

 - Detect font-src urls: we need to parse css to retreive them
 - Detect connect urls: we need to analyze XHR traffic

-### Report a bug

-1. Check if the bug is already fixed in the [master branch][master] since the last release.
-2. Check [existing issues][issues].
-Open a new one, including exact browser & platform information.
-For better formatting of your report, see [GitHub-flavored Markdown][mkd].

 ### License

 (The MIT License)